Real-Time Support for Moms at BMCC

 Insights:

-Survey results were shared to doulas months after-the-fact, prohibiting real-time interventions
+Survey results were only shared months afterwards

 Competitive analysis